-The Connections Place Society (the "Society") is incorporated under the Societies Act (British Columbia) and is a registered charity under the Income Tax Act and is exempt from income taxes as long as certain conditions are met.
+The Connections Place Society (the "Society") was incorporated on September 8, 2016 under the Societies Act (British Columbia) and is a registered charity under the Income Tax Act and is exempt from income taxes as long as certain conditions are met.
 The purpose of the Society is to provide people with mental illness a place to gain confidence, respect, hope and opportunity.
 The Society opens the door to friendship, education and employment for people living with mental illness.